'I don't see this slowing down' - Saudi spending to continue

 Asked how big a threat the SPL is to the established powers in football, Hutton said: "The investment from Saudi is remarkable.
 It's certainly been a big acceleration.

-"This doesn't necessarily mean that Europe is going to be as strong in world football going forward.
+"This doesn't necessarily mean that Europe isn't going to be as strong in world football going forward.
 But I would say that's not necessarily a bad thing.
 It's good that football has strength around the world."

 Questions over 'sportswashing'